Probing for the Usage of Grammatical Number: Results

-Interestingly, we observe that target interventions are only harmful after the 9$^{\mathrm{th}}$ layer; while noun interventions only hurt up to the 8$^{\mathrm{th}}$ layer (again, shown in \cref{fig:amnesic-probe-recovery-matrices}).
+\paragraph{Information Transmission Across Encodings} By observing the effect of our interventions on representations, we can compare the drop in performance caused by interventions in each layer.
+Interestingly, we observe that target interventions are only harmful after the 9$^{\mathrm{th}}$ layer; while noun interventions only hurt up to the 8$^{\mathrm{th}}$ layer.
 This suggests that the cue passes its number information in the first 8 layers, and that the target stops acquiring number information in the last three layers.
-While we see a clear stop in the transfer of information after layer 8, \cref{fig:amnesic-retrieval-cue} shows that the previous layers' contribution decreases slowly up to that layer.
-We thus conclude that information is passed in the layers before layer 8; however, we concede that our analysis alone makes it difficult to pinpoint exactly which layers.
+While we see a clear cut of information passing in layer 8, \cref{fig:amnesic-retrieval-cue} shows that the previous layers' contribution decreases slowly up to that layer.
+This suggests that information is passed in a series of preceding layers, though this analysis alone makes it difficult to pinpoint these layers. \looseness=-1